Work programme (2026–2027)

 Improve implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention

-(a) Invite Parties that have yet to undertake a self-review of their legislation for implementing the Convention, using the legislator’s checklist, to do so and also provide, where applicable, information on their legislative implementation of the Ban Amendment, the plastic wastes amendments and the e-waste amendments;
+(a) Invite Parties that have yet to undertake a self-review of their legislation for implementing the Convention, using the legislator’s checklist, to do so and also provide, where applicable, information on their legislative implementation of the Ban Amendment, the plastic wastes amendments and the e-waste amendments, and the Protocol on Liability and Compensation for Damage resulting from Transboundary Movements of Hazardous Wastes and their Disposal (the Basel Protocol), as well as on any measures and/or legislation in place that require that hazardous wastes or other wastes to be exported are managed in an environmentally sound manner in the State of import or elsewhere;

-(b) Invite the 49 Parties that undertook a self-review of their legislation for implementing the Convention, using the legislator’s checklist, to consider updating their self-review if needed, and, where applicable, to specifically review whether their legislation reflects the Ban Amendment, the plastic wastes amendments and the e-waste amendments;[4]
+(b) Invite the Parties that undertook a self-review of their legislation for implementing the Convention, using the legislator’s checklist, to consider updating their self-review if needed, and, where applicable, to specifically review whether their legislation reflects the Ban Amendment, the plastic wastes amendments and the e-waste amendments (which became effective for most Parties on 1 January 2025), and the Basel Protocol, as well as whether any other measures and/or legislation are in place that require that hazardous wastes or other wastes to be exported are managed in an environmentally sound manner in the State of import or elsewhere;

 (c) Consider general trends with the implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention;

-(e) Monitor requests from Parties received by the Secretariat for information aimed at facilitating the development and review of national legal frameworks and for the technical assistance activities of the Secretariat aimed at promoting the implementation of paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention, including the Ban Amendment, the plastic wastes amendments and the e-waste amendments;
+(e) Continue to monitor requests from Parties received by the Secretariat for information aimed at facilitating the development and review of national legal frameworks and for the technical assistance activities of the Secretariat aimed at promoting the implementation of paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention, including the Ban Amendment, the plastic wastes amendments and the e-waste amendments;

-(h) Review, subject to the availability of resources and according to the priorities established by the Conference of the Parties for the given biennium, Parties’ implementation of the Convention in national law, starting with Parties that have not yet provided information to the Secretariat as to whether they have national legislation implementing the Convention,[5] also taking into account the information received by three Parties under the 2022–2023 work programme of the Committee,[6] for consideration by the Conference of the Parties at its sixteenth and subsequent meetings;[7]
+(i) Continue to review, subject to the availability of resources and according to the priorities established by the Conference of the Parties for the given biennium, Parties’ implementation of the Convention in national law, starting with Parties that have not yet provided information to the Secretariat as to whether they have national legislation implementing the Convention, for consideration by the Conference of the Parties at its eighteenth and subsequent meetings (appropriate allocations in the budget to provide support for the Committee to undertake this work are recommended, along with allocations in the technical assistance budget specifically to help individual Parties with implementation of the Basel Convention);

 Improve the implementation of and compliance with Article 5 of the Convention

-Review Parties’ implementation of and compliance with the obligation to designate competent authorities and a focal point pursuant to Article 5, including any common difficulties or issues being faced by Parties with respect to the obligation to inform the Secretariat, within one month of the date of decision, of any changes made by them to the designation of such country contacts, and make recommendations to the Conference of the Parties.
+Review Parties’ implementation of and compliance with the obligation to designate competent authorities and a focal point pursuant to Article 5, including the provision of complete contact information and functioning email addresses, and make recommendations to the Conference of the Parties.

-6. Enhanced cooperation with the Compliance Committee of the Rotterdam Convention
+7. Cooperation with the Compliance Committee of the Rotterdam Convention and the Compliance Committee of the Stockholm Convention

-Enhance cooperation with the Compliance Committee of the Rotterdam Convention to facilitate compliance through the exchange of views and information between the committees on activities, operations and processes of joint interest, including as appropriate during joint sessions of the meetings of the committees, and make recommendations to the Conference of the Parties.
+(b) Take steps to initiate cooperation with the Compliance Committee of the Stockholm Convention on Persistent Organic Pollutants to facilitate compliance through the exchange of views and information on activities, operations and processes of joint interest, including, as appropriate, joint sessions at meetings of the committees, and make recommendations to the Conference of the Parties.

 II.
 Specific submissions regarding Party implementation and compliance